danielctull-playground/Validator/README.md

 # Validator

-A simple, crazy type to hold validations of other types.
+A potentially silly type to hold validations of other types.

 ``` swift
 struct Person {